What’s eating you?

 Richard Moss will be in Europe shortly.
-Here’s his 2015 calendar and the brief recorded message he made that this post refers to.
+Here’s the brief recorded message he made that this post refers to.

-Instant reminder that our lions can’t devour us unless we breathe life into them.
+Instant reminder that our inner lions can’t devour us unless we breathe life into them.

 How to become more conscious of this on a day to day basis?